-The Economics major is offered through the College of Liberal Studies and through the College of Business Administration.
+The economics major is offered through the College of Arts, Social Sciences, and Humanities and through the College of Business Administration.
 The department is housed in the College of Business Administration.

 College of Business Administration

 Why should a student major in economics when few graduates actually become professional economists?
 Job recruiters and graduate schools frequently seek economics majors because economics offers a way of thinking that is clear, concise and rigorous.
 Economics provides a solid background for many jobs and professions, preparing students for advancement in almost any professional career.
 The Department of Economics' mission is “to communicate the relevance of economics through innovative and cooperative teaching, scholarship and service.”
 The UW-La Crosse undergraduate program is extremely flexible and offers many options to accommodate a wide range of student interests.